Mirza Salman Jaberi: Under Mohammad Khodabanda

 When Khodabanda ascended the throne, he confirmed Mirza Salman as the grand vizier.
 Mirza Salman, who was aware of what was happening in the changing circumstances, was shortly deserted by Pari Khan Khanum, who became the practical ruler of Safavid Iran.
 She was, however, murdered the following month at the instigation of Khodabanda's Mazandarani wife, Khayr al-Nisa Begum, who was better known by her title of Mahd-e Olya.

 Mirza Salman became a close ally of Mahd-e Olya, who became the de facto ruler of the country.
-One of her primary intents was to have her favourite son, Hamzeh Mirza, ascend the throne in the future.
+One of her primary intents was to have her favourite son, Hamza Mirza, ascend the throne in the future.
 Mirza Salman, who was aware of this, sought to gain more influence and authority by giving his daughter in marriage to Hamzeh Mirza.
 Furthermore, in August 1580, he managed to have Hamzeh Mirza's vizier Hossein Beg Shamlu dismissed and took over the office himself.
 He later appointed his son Mirza Abdallah Jaberi as the latter's vizier.

 The shah relied increasingly on Mirza Salman who positioned himself as a "lord of the sword and the pen".
 This was further manifested in 1581, when he acted as a principal architect of a critical diplomatic arrangement, wherein the Georgian rulers—Simon I of Kartli and Alexander II of Kakheti—resumed their allegiance to the shah, undermining the Ottoman position in this part of the Caucasus region.
 Mirza Salman's authority and influence continued to grow, which in turn made the antagonism of the Qizilbash towards him increase.
 Mirza Salman was not fond of the Qizilbash either, whom he deemed "thorns in the rose-garden of his felicity".
 He treated them in an unfavourable fashion, and considered how possibly could deprive them of their power.
 Mirza Salman's foreign policy in Khorasan (references such as Kholasat al-tawariko and Noqawat al-athar highlights his curb over the Qizilbash chieftains) played a major role in start of the plot against him organized by the qurchi-bashi (head of the royal bodyguard) Qoli Beg Afshar, the mohrdar (seal holder), Shahrokh Khan Zu'l-Qadar, and Mohammad Khan Torkman.

 Death

-On May 12, 1583, the Qizilbash chieftains sent assassins after Mirza Salman, who had left for the nearby village of Gazorgah, where he arranged a feast in memory of his forebear, Khvajeh Abdollah Ansari.
+On 12 May 1583, the Qizilbash chieftains sent assassins after Mirza Salman, who had left for the nearby village of Gazorgah, where he arranged a feast in memory of his forebear, Khvajeh Abdollah Ansari.
 He was, however, informed of the Qizilbash plot to murder him, and speedily went back to Herat, where he found refuge in a madreseh, which had been used as royal accommodation by Mohammad Khodabanda and Hamzeh Mirza.
 Mirza Salman was killed by the Qizilbash chieftains in Bagh-e Zaghan—his head was sent to the Qizilbash governor of Herat, Ali Qoli Khan Shamlu, whilst his body was hung in front of the inhabitants of the city.
 His body was later buried in Mashhad under the order of the military judge Mir Abol-Vali Inju.
 Another Isfahan-born nobleman, Mirza Hedayatollah, succeeded him as grand vizier.